 Making a successful claim for compensation based on medical negligence is a complex process.
 You will always require the expert advice and legal services of an experienced medical negligence solicitor to have the best chance of being awarded damages following a case of medical negligence.
 Within this guide, you will find information on how to start a medical negligence compensation claim, what can be claimed for, and potential compensation amounts.

-In the period from 2008 to 2013, there was an 80% increase in the number of cases of medical negligence that resulted in a compensation claim being made.
-And if we look at the 2012 to 2013 statistics, we find there was a 20% increase across this timescale alone.
+In the NHS report from 2018 to 2019, there were 10,678 new cases of medical negligence claims being made.
+And if we look at the 2019 to 2020 report, we find there were 11,682 across this timescale alone.
 Furthermore, as the annual statistics show, there were 12,629 new claims in 2020/21.
 Therefore, we can predict that cases of medical negligence will continue to rise.

-There are a very many ways in which medical negligence can result in either a new injury, or aggravation of an existing injury or illness that a patient can become a victim of.
+There are many ways in which medical negligence can result in either a new injury or aggravation of an existing injury or illness that a patient can become a victim of.
 The mildest of these cases will result in the patient making a full recovery very quickly.
 The worst cases can result in life-changing negative health effects such as brain damage, paralysis, blindness etc. In in the most serious of cases, medical negligence can result in the death of a patient, and in this case, it will be the dependants and family of the deceased who will seek compensation.

 - Brain damage – from mild to severe, caused by a mistake made during a surgical procedure or by administering the wrong drugs and medication.